by Brianna Flaherty

 Many of us barely know how the pelvic floor functions, let alone how to care for it.
 That’s a shame, because our pelvic floors do a lot for our bodies day-to-day, and we should really return the favor every once in a while.
 But unlike the exercises you know will strengthen your arms or tone your legs, working out your pelvic floor isn’t always as straightforward. !!!

-This pose is all about bringing your body to a state of neutrality.
+This yoga pose is all about bringing your body to a state of neutrality.
 Lie down with your feet wide on the mat, knees together, with both hands resting on your belly.
 Close your eyes, tune into your breath, and feel your stomach rise and fall.
-As you breathe in and out, engage your abs at the bottom of every exhale.
+As you breathe in and out, engage your abdominal muscles at the bottom of every exhale.

 Position your hands and knees on the mat directly underneath your shoulders and hips, and inhale to Cat pose by tilting your pelvis forward and bending your spine.
 On the exhale, transition to Cow pose, dropping your tailbone first, and curving in your back.
 Lindsay says you should initiate each movement from the pelvis, and continue to let your breath set the pace.